-- 1. When did the Ancient Greek period begin? - 2.
-How long did the ancient Greek period last for? - 3.
-Where did the ancient Greeks live? - 4.
-What was life like for Ancient Greek people? - 5.
-Who was alexander the Great? - 6.
-Can you give two similarities and differences between Sparta and Athens? - 7.
-How were the Olympic Games discovered? - 8.
-How have the Olympic games changed?
+1. When did the Ancient Greek period begin?
+2. How long did the ancient Greek period last for?
+4. What was life like for Ancient Greek people?
+6. Can you give two similarities and differences between Sparta

+7. How were the Olympic Games discovered?
+8. How often do the Olympic Games take place?